Conduit Fill Calculator Logo

 3 or More Wires 40%

-*Note: Nipples under 24 inches in length are permitted up to 60% fill.
+Nipples under 24 inches in length are permitted up to NEC conduit fill percentage for proper conduit sizing.

 Conduit Fill Calculation Example